EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.

-*  Pass PAD_3, the session identifiers (S_U, S_V), and the negotiated algorithms (AEAD, HDKF, etc.) to the application.
+*  Pass PAD_3, the connection identifiers (C_U, C_V), and the negotiated algorithms (AEAD, HDKF, etc.) to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 # EDHOC Authenticated with Symmetric Keys {#sym}